martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 ---
 <img src="images/settings.png" width="600"/>

-The beta version only allows users to change password.
-Other options such as telephone number, email and additional information about the agency linked to public transport are restricted to public officials.
-Map and database option settings will be implemented in future releases.
+The beta version only allows password change.
+Other options such as telephone, email and additional information about the body linked to public transport are restricted to public officials.
+More map and database search options will be implemented in future releases.
 &nbsp;

 &nbsp;